ARMmbed/mbed-client/README.md

 ### Unregister

-When the LWM2M Client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the LWM2M Client will unregister from the LWM2M Server.
+When the client determines that it no longer requires to be available to the LWM2M Server (LWM2M Device factory reset, for example), the client will unregister from the LWM2M Server.
 Upon receiving this message, the LWM2M Server removes the registration information from the LWM2M Server.

 This is how you can unregister your endpoint client: